yegor256/blog/_posts/2015/jul/2015-07-13-meetings-are-legalized-robbery.md

-While Monica is working with the document, making comments and suggestions, she is [fully concentrated]({% pst 2015/nov/2015-11-21-ringelmann-effect-vs-agile %}) on the result&mdash;mostly because there is nobody else to
+While Monica is working with the document, making comments and suggestions, she is [fully concentrated]({% pst 2015/nov/2015-11-21-ringelmann-effect-vs-agile %}) on the result---mostly because there is nobody else to
 [help]({% pst 2015/feb/2015-02-16-it-is-not-a-school %})
 her.
 She has to deliver that pull request, and I'm waiting for her.